MythicalCuddles/Introduction-to-Java-Programming-10th-Edition/README.md

 **UsingVariables.java** - Learning and using char, int and double data types.

 **ValuesOutput.java** - Takes input from the keyboard THREE integer values and enquires from the user if they wish to have the three values entered output in ascending or descending order.
 Warning: This is very badly coded.

+## 2. MyProgrammingLabs
+Each of the following Java files below have come from learning Java using the Introduction to Java Programming - 10th Edition Book.

+**ComputeArea.java** - Computes the area using Pi.

+**ComputeAreaWithConsoleInput.java** - Computes the area inputted to the console and calculates the area using Pi.

+**ComputeAverage.java** - Calculates the average of three numbers.

+**ComputeExpression.java** - Examples of math expressions in Java.

+**ShowLogicErrors.java** - Code will run with no runtime errors, but has a logical error which can not be detected by the compiler.

+**ShowRuntimeErrors.java** - Code will not run due to runtime errors, which will show up in the compiler.

+**Welcome.java** - Prints Welcome to Java! to the console.

+**WelcomeWithThreeMessages.java** - Prints three lines to the console.